Mincor's Policy in the field of Occupational Health and Safety

 Quarterly update on Health, Safety and the Environment

-- Monthly Hazard Observations were successfully maintained at a high level.
+- Safety hazard observations continued at a high level.